peterloes/Audio/README.md

 - FN-RM01 MP3/WAV Audio Recorder and Player Module (Website: www.flyrontech.com)

-The Project is used to playback and record sounds of animals.
+The Project is used to playback and record sounds.
+Targeted manipulation via pit-tag numbers.

 Uses the Audio Module FN-RM01 which handles automatic playback and record files.

 An efficient application to monitor and control animal behaviour in wildlife